fisherlyon/SAT_SeniorProject/README.md

             3 -4 0
 ```
 ```
+Usage: ./write-cnf -c <filename> "<boolean_formula>"
-Usage: ./write_cnf <filename> <boolean_formula>
+Usage: ./write-cnf -f <filename> <boolean_formula_filename>

+ • -c : Run write-cnf with command-line boolean formula
+ • -f : Run write-cnf with in-file boolean formula
- - filename : the file name of the .cnf file to be written to
+ • filename : The file name of the .cnf file to be written to
+ • boolean_formula : The boolean formula to be converted (must be in quotes)
- - boolean_formula : the boolean formula to be converted to CNF and then written
+ • boolean_formula_filename : The name of the file that holds the boolean formula to be converted
- - NOTE : the given formula must be provided in the form described above under "Data Definitions"
+ • NOTE : The given formula must be provided in the form described above under "Data Definitions"
 ```

 ### Make Check (make-check.rkt)